anaveo/Automotiq-App/README.md

 #### Troubleshooting

-- Ensure your device supports Bluetooth Low Energy (BLE)
+- The app is compatible with the VEEPEAK BLE OBD2 scanner.
+Other devices may not work.
 - Grant necessary permissions for Bluetooth, Location, and Camera
-- For OBD2 functionality, ensure your device is compatible with ELM327 protocol

 ## Usage